Half-Life - Kate Brown - Plutonium’s Fatal Attraction

 Plutonium Landscapes

-At the Hanford Plutonium Plant in Richland, Washington, DuPont engineers initially dedicated minimal resources to the management of growing volumes of radioactive waste.
-They had chosen a sparsely populated site and removed several towns and a settlement of the Wanapum nation from the newly designated “federal reservation” in case of accidents and the leakage of radioactive waste.
+At the Hanford Plutonium Plant in Richland, Washington, DuPont engineers initially dedicated only minimal resources to the management of growing volumes of radioactive waste.
+They had chosen a sparsely populated site, and removed several towns and a settlement of the Wanapum nation from the newly designated “federal reservation” in case of accidents and the leakage of radioactive waste.
 They often repeated the platitude: “diffusion is the solution.”
-With a good bit of distance and privacy won with an elaborate security apparatus, DuPont and Army Corps engineers set up waste facilities for non-radioactive debris according to existing, standard practices.
+With a good bit of distance and the privacy won with an elaborate security apparatus, DuPont and Army Corps engineers set up waste facilities for non-radioactive debris according to existing, standard practices.
 They drilled holes, called “reverse wells,” for dumping liquid radioactive waste.
 They bulldozed trenches and ponds, pouring in radioactive liquid and debris.
 Cooling ponds attached to reactors held hot, radioactive water for short periods before flushing it into the Columbia River.
 Smokestacks above processing plants issued radioactive particles in gaseous form.
 High-level waste—terrifically radioactive—went into large, single-walled steel coffins buried underground.
 Engineers designed these chambers for temporary, ten-year storage with the knowledge that the waste would corrode even thick steel walls.3

-Villagers used the river for drinking, bathing, cooking, and watering crops and livestock.
+Villagers used the Techa for drinking, bathing, cooking, and watering crops and livestock.
 Soviet medical personnel investigated the riverside settlements in 1951 and found most every object and body contaminated with Mayak waste.
 Blood samples showed internal doses of uranium fission products, including cesium-137, ruthenium-106, strontium-90, and iodine-131.
 Villagers complained of pains in joints and bones, digestive tract illnesses, strange allergies, weight loss, heart murmurs, and increased hypertension.8 Further tests showed that blood counts were low and immune systems weak.
-Soviet army soldiers carried out an incomplete evacuation of riverside villages over the next ten years.
+Soviet Army soldiers carried out an incomplete evacuation of riverside villages over the next ten years.
 Twenty-eight thousand people, however, remained in the largest village, Muslumovo.
 They became subjects of a large, four-generation medical study.
 In subsequent years, prison laborers created a network of canals and dams to corral radioactive waste streams into Lake Karachai, now capped with crumbling cement and considered the most radioactive body of water on earth.

 The 120-square mile Arid Lands Ecology Reserve on the Atomic Energy Commission’s Hanford Project. c.
 1972.
 Source: U.S. Department of Energy.